Afif13/CSS-Tip/content/length-to-integer/index.md

 ---
 layout: layouts/post.njk
 title: Remove the unit from any CSS value
-description: A simple CSS trick to transform a length value into an number without its unit
+description: A simple CSS trick to transform a length value into a number without its unit
 date: 2024-09-19
 tags: posts
 ---